Jochem-W/LeagueConvert/README.md

 `SamplerNames`: samplers with these names will be read to see if there is a texture (you probably don't need to change this)

 ## Troubleshooting
-* You need to be connected to the internet to use this program, since it downloads textfiles from GitHub
+* You need to be connected to the internet to use this program, since it downloads textfiles from GitHub (will be fixed soon)
 * You should select an empty directory for the converted files, since the program automatically creates and deletes entire directories recursively
 * Some files cannot be parsed because [LoL-Fantome/LeagueToolkit](https://github.com/LoL-Fantome/LeagueToolkit) doesn't support them.
 Please report these issues there!
 * Some skins cannot be saved with a skeleton or with animations, either because of issues in [LoL-Fantome/LeagueToolkit](https://github.com/LoL-Fantome/LeagueToolkit) or [vpenades/SharpGLTF](https://github.com/vpenades/SharpGLTF) (probably the latter.)
 I'll look into this later.